uptonking/note4yaoo/lib-collab-community-sync-partial.md

 - ##

 - ## 🆚️ [Difference between Partial Replication and Sharding? - Stack Overflow](https://stackoverflow.com/questions/14136633/difference-between-partial-replication-and-sharding)
+- Partial replication is an interesting way, in which you distribute the data with replication from a master to slaves, each contains a portion of the data.
+  - Eventually you get an array of smaller DBs, read only, each contains a portion of the data.
+  - Reads can very well be distributed and parallelized.
+  - writes are still clogged, in 1 big fat lazy master database, tasks as buffer management, locking, thread locks/semaphores, and recovery tasks - are the real bottleneck of the OLTP, they make writes impossible to scale
+- Sharding is where data appears only once, within an array of DBs.
+  - Each database is the complete owner of the data, data is read from there, data is written to there.
+  - This way, reads and writes are distributed and parallelized.
+Real scale-out can be achieved.
+  - Sharding is a mess to handle, to maintain, it's hard as hell

-- Sharding is a method of horizontal partitioning of a table.
+- 💡 Sharding is a method of horizontal partitioning of a table.
 It doesn't related to replication.
 - Traditionally an RDBMS server located in the center of system with star like topology.
 That's why it becomes:
   - the single point of failure
   - the performance bottleneck of the system